skylines-project/skylines/README.md

 *(You might have to install the additional debian packages `libxml2-dev`, `libxslt1-dev` and `python-dev` for the `lxml` dependency)*

+Install postgres and postgis.
+On Debian Linux (testing) this is done by:

+    $ apt-get install postgresql postgresql-9.1-postgis

+Now create a new database and user for *SkyLines*.
+On Debian Linux, change to the user postgres to log into the database.
+Second, install postgis into this new created database:

+    $ su - postgres
+    $ createuser -P skylines # you don't need to grant any special privileges now
+    $ createdb skylines --o skylines # create skylines database with owner skylines
+    $ createlang plpgsql -d skylines
+    $ psql -d skylines -f /usr/share/postgresql/9.1/contrib/postgis-1.5/postgis.sql
+    $ psql -d skylines -f /usr/share/postgresql/9.1/contrib/postgis-1.5/spatial_ref_sys.sql
+    $ psql skylines # log into postgres using skylines database postgres=# grant all on geometry_columns to skylines;
+    postgres=# grant select on spatial_ref_sys to skylines;
+    postgres=# \q

+Note: the location of the postgis sql files may be different for other versions of postgresql, postgis and other operating systems.
+See the approciate documentation and websites for more information.

+Adjust the sqlalchemy.url configuration in the development.ini.

 Create the project database for any model classes defined:

     $ paster setup-app development.ini